 Occasionally the weather has an adverse effect on driving conditions and school is closed or opens late.
 We will send an email to the address provided.
 We will post notices on the School Facebook page, e-mail families, and alert the media.
 Additionally, we will provide a phone message for those calling the office.
 Parents can also join the all school text.
 If the last name begins with A-M, parents join by texting @fhlcs to 81010.
+If the last name begins with N-Z, parents join by texting @fhlcs1 to 81010.

-Forest Hills Lutheran Christian School Staff
+Forest Hills Lutheran Christian School Staff 2022-2023